surveyjs/survey-pdf/docs/Options-in-Constructor.md

 >You can identify a question's current state by using the [isReadOnly](https://surveyjs.io/Documentation/Library?id=Question#isReadOnly) property.

-The [textFieldRenderAs](https://github.com/surveyjs/survey-pdf/blob/master/src/doc_controller.ts#L47) option allows you to better present long answers to open-ended questions in a PDF document.
+The [textFieldRenderAs](https://github.com/surveyjs/survey-pdf/blob/master/src/doc_controller.ts#L47) option allows you to present long answers to open-ended questions as a PDF file.